-Real Estate Departmental Certificate (4363D)
+Real Estate Short-Term Technical Certificate (4363D)

 This certificate focuses on four areas of Real Estate Technology.
 Upon completion of this certificate, students have the option to be seated for the Ohio Division of Real Estate exam.
 Courses are offered in an eight (8) week format to be completed in either Fall or Spring Semester.
+Students should follow the recommended sequencing of courses, with consideration to the pre/co requisites, including college preparatory (CPE) requirements.